Support the Friends

 Please notify The Friends of any deferred donations.

 The Friends offers a special opportunity for those who wish to honor individuals, organizations, or groups of individuals.
-For a minimum donation of $50, a handsome certificate will be placed in the Friends’ Honor Book.
-The Honor Book is displayed in a prominent location in the Clark Special Collections of the McDermott Academy Library where it is readily accessible to cadets and visitors by special arrangement.
+For a donation of $50 or more, a handsome certificate will be placed in The Friends of the Air Force Academy Honor Book.
+The Honor Book is displayed in a prominent location on a handcrafted podium in the Clark Special Collections of the McDermott Library where it is readily accessible to cadets, faculty, and staff, as well as to visitors by special arrangement.

 Lt.
 General Clark & Col. Thomas